rdbhatkal/Ad-Click-Prediction/README.md

 * Accuracy of Test set 0.94

 We try to improve our model by tuning the hyperparameters.
-By Setting our Random Forest Classifier model with n_estimator = 50 and max_depth = 4  gives the following metrics:
+By Setting our Random Forest Classifier model with n_estimator = 40 and max_depth = 8  gives the following metrics:
-* Training accuracy: 0.976
+* Training accuracy: 0.99
-* Test accuracy: 0.944
+* Test accuracy: 0.952

-We can see that after tuning our hyperparameters, our accuracy on the test set has increased from 94% to 94.4%
+We can see that after tuning our hyperparameters, our accuracy on the test set has increased from 94.4% to 95.2%

 <img src = "Images/RFMatrix.JPG" >

-The confusion matrix shows that this model is slightly better at predicting users who clicked on Ads vs users who did not click on Ads.
+The confusion matrix shows that this model is slightly better at predicting users who did not clicked on Ads vs users who clicked on Ads.

 In order to get the full picture of how our model is performing we can take a look at the clasification report

 <img src = "Images/RFscore.JPG" >

-We can see that the Random Forest Classifier model gives us an overall accuracy of 94%
+We can see that the Random Forest Classifier model gives us an overall accuracy of 95%

 ### KNN Classifier
 The default KNN model gives the following metrics:
-* Accuracy of Train set 0.969
+* Accuracy of Train set 0.973
-* Accuracy of Test set 0.924
+* Accuracy of Test set 0.936

 We try to improve our model by tuning the hyperparameters.
-By Setting our KNN Classifier model with n_neighbours = 3 gives the following metrics:
+By Setting our KNN Classifier model with n_neighbours = 17 gives the following metrics:
-* Training accuracy: 0.973
+* Training accuracy: 0.969
-* Test accuracy: 0.94
+* Test accuracy: 0.948

-We can see that after tuning our hyperparameters, our accuracy on the test set has increased from 92.4% to 94%
+We can see that after tuning our hyperparameters, our accuracy on the test set has increased from 93.6% to 94.8%

 <img src = "Images/KNNMatrix.JPG" >